masataka123/blog3_e/index.md

 - I'm interested in these topics:
 1. Structure of morphisms between projective manifolds.
 I studied relative anti-canonical divisors and relative versions of Fujita's conjecture.
 2. Structure of projective manifolds whose tangent bundles are "positive" (such as ample, nef, big, pseudo-effective).
-I established the structure theorem for "positive" tangent bundles and "positive" foliations.
+I established the structure theorem for projective manifolds with "positive" tangent bundles or "positive" foliations.
 Recently, I studied the structure of log smooth pairs whose logarithmic tangent bundles are "positive".
 3. Structure of projective manifolds whose cotangent bundles are "positive".
 I proved the abundance conjecture for minimal projective manifolds with nef cotangent bundles whose numerical Kodaira dimension is one and I established the structure theorem for this projective manifolds.